Volunteer FAQs - Database

 If you have any other queries that are not answered below please get in touch.

-A national online database which holds information on walkers and walks, as input by walk schemes.
-It is managed by the Walking for Health national centre, and is provided by BTCV (formerly known as the British Trust for Conservation Volunteers).
-It was developed in conjunction with the National Institute for Health and Clinical Excellence (NICE) in order to provide high quality evidence with which to evaluate walk schemes.
+The database is a national resource for all schemes.
+It holds information on walkers and walks, as input by walk schemes, in order to provide high quality evidence to evaluate Walking for Health both on a local level and nationally.

-It stores information about walkers taken from completed Outdoor Health Questionnaires, and information about walks and walk schemes as entered by you.
-Finally, joining it all together is the information from the walk registers that you collect, which provides a ‘walk history’ that can tell you such things as:
+The database stores information about walkers taken from completed Walker Registration Forms, and information about walks and walk schemes as entered by you.
+The database can be used to create reports which can tell you:

 - Who is walking, by age band, gender, ethnicity, health condition etc.